-- Research shows that immigrants are twice as likely as native-born Americans to start a business.
+- Immigrants are nearly twice as likely as native-born Americans to start a business.

 - More than half of all of America’s startups valued at $1 billion or more were started by at least one immigrant.